Menstrual hygiene management: Disposal of used materials

 A review in 2018 found that disposal of menstrual waste is often neglected in sanitation systems.
 This leads to improper disposal and negative impacts on users, the sanitation systems and the environment.

 Solid waste disposal systems in developing countries are often lacking, which means women have no proper place to dispose of used products, such as pads.
 Inappropriate disposal of used materials also creates pressures on sanitation systems as menstrual hygiene products can create blockages of toilets, pipes and sewers.

 It is estimated that tampons, pads, and applicators, generates 200,000 tonnes of plastic waste in the UK each year.

 In developing countries, women experience a lack of access to affordable menstrual hygiene products in addition to a lack of access to other services such as sanitation and waste disposal systems needed to manage their menstrual cycles.
-Lack of access to waste disposal leads women to throw used products in toilet systems, pit latrines, or discarded into open areas such as bodies of water.
-These practices pose dangers to workers who handle these wastes as it increases possible exposure to bloodborne infections in soaked menstrual products and exposure to chemicals found in menstrual hygiene products.
+Lack of access to waste disposal leads women to throw used products in toilet systems, pit latrines, or discard them into open areas such as bodies of water.
+These practices pose dangers to workers who handle these wastes, as it increases possible exposure to bloodborne infections in soaked menstrual products and exposure to chemicals found in menstrual hygiene products.
 Inappropriate disposal also creates pressures on sanitation systems as menstrual hygiene products create sewage blockages.
-The effects of these inadequate facilities have been shown to have social effects on girls in developing countries leading to school absenteeism.
+The effects of these inadequate facilities have been shown to have social effects on girls in developing countries, leading to school absenteeism.